-Mr. Speaker, it gives me great pleasure to deliver this financial year, 2014, budget statement.
-This is the fourth since this administration assumed office in 2010 and it is being delivered under the auspices of the People's Partnership administration led by our Prime Minister, the hon.
-Kamla Persad-Bissessar.
-Our Prime Minister's leadership has been instrumental in charting a pathway towards the resumption of economic growth and optimism for the future, despite the challenges consequent on the global financial crisis of 2008-2009.
+Mr. Speaker, it gives me great pleasure to deliver this Financial Year 2014 Budget Statement.
+This is the fourth since this Administration assumed office in May 2010 and is being delivered under the auspices of the People's Partnership Administration led by our Prime Minister, the Honourable Kamla Persad-Bissessar.

+Our Prime Minister's leadership has been instrumental in charting a pathway towards the resumption of economic growth and optimism for the future despite the challenges consequent on the global financial crisis of 2008/2009.
 Indeed, I acknowledge an immense debt of gratitude to the Prime Minister whose astute leadership distinguishes our public affairs and has created the conditions for higher levels of confidence in our economy and society.
-[Desk thumping]

-I take this opportunity also to thank the hon.
-Vasant Bharath, Minister of Trade, Industry and Investment and Minister in the Ministry of Finance and the Economy, and the hon.
-Rudranath Indarsingh, Minister of State in the Ministry of Finance and the Economy.
+I take this opportunity also to thank the Honourable Vasant Bharath, Minister of Trade, Industry and Investment and Minister in the Ministry of Finance and the Economy and the Honourable Rudranath Indarsingh, Minister of State in the Ministry of Finance and the Economy.
 Their collective efforts have been instrumental in assisting me in ensuring that the economy was brought onto a growth path.

-[Desk thumping] My colleagues in the Government have all played key roles and I thank them for the trust and confidence placed in me.
-I also owe a debt of gratitude to the staff of the Ministry of Finance and the Economy whose reputation for providing independent advice, with sincerity and intelligence on matters of public policy, is well established in this country.
-[Desk thumping]
+My colleagues in the Government have all played key roles and I thank them for the trust and confidence placed in me.
+I also owe a debt of gratitude to the staff of the Ministry of Finance and the Economy whose reputation for providing independent advice with sincerity and intelligence on matters of public policy, is well-established in this country.